monch1962/minimise-docker-golang-image-size/README.md

 ## My development environment
 These days, virtually all the code I write runs in a cloud.
 It's been a few years since I've written code that runs on a system I can touch, and even longer since I wrote code intended to run on the machine I code with.

-Given this and the fact that I have near-perfect Internet connectivity almost everywhere, I no longer build code on my own systems.
+Given this and the fact that I have near-perfect Internet connectivity almost everywhere, I no longer write code on my own systems.
 A big benefit of this is that I don't have to keep updating tools on my development system - and that's just fine with me.
-I've tried several options, but the platform I currently use to develop code now is Google Cloud.
+I've tried several options, but the platform I currently use to develop code is Google Cloud.

-Specifically, I spin up Google Cloud Shell instances, which gives me an on-demand Linux VM I can access from within a web browser i.e. from just about any device.
+Specifically, I spin up a Google Cloud Shell instance, which gives me an on-demand Linux VM I can access from within a web browser i.e. from just about any device, including laptops, iPads and even a phone if I get caught out.
 That Linux VM is pretty small, but it contains current versions of all the tools I want and Google maintains it for me.
+Google will terminate the Linux VM if I leave it idle for too long, but will recreate it when I try to access it again AND all my files will be where I left them.
+I can have multiple terminal sessions running on that Linux VM; I generally use tmux to have a window-like system with multiple terminal sessions open in a single web browser tab.

+If I want to use something like Visual Studio, Intellij, VS Code or Eclipse, I can mount the Cloud Shell file system to my local device via `sshfs` and edit code on my local computer rather than via the shell.
+For Golang, I typically use either VS Code running on my laptop for coding sessions, and occasionally use `vi` on the Cloud Shell instance for quick fixes or when I don't have my laptop available.

-Oh, and it's completely free.
+Oh, and that Google Cloud Shell is completely free for as long as I like.

+I also use Azure Pipelines or Google Cloud Build to give me a CI capability that requires minimal ongoing effort on my part.
+When I check code into a repo, either of those tools will jump in and test it to ensure I haven't broken anything with the latest changes.
+That gets me away from having to execute tests locally.

-## Make sure the code works
+## Make sure the code actually works

 We can run this helloworld code quickly to see that does what we expect
 ```